 - What useful or entertaining benefit will it bring?

 - What monetization model will you choose - free, freemium, premium, in-app purchasing or something entirely different?

 Here is a demographic portrait of the two world’s most popular OS users:

 As you consider the above questions during the initial phase of phone app development, feel free to let your imagination run!
 Make sure to document your ideas as you go along: this way you won’t lose track of any good idea among many.
 You might want to get some paper so you can draw a mockup or write down a couple of statements.

 Research mobile applications in the genre you chose.
 Research professional teams developing mobile apps too.
 Maybe you will consider outsourcing app development.

 Find out what you like and dislike about the apps.
 Can you integrate the feature you liked in your app in a unique way?
-What features don’t look suitable?
+Which features don’t look suitable?
 Are they something that would make you avoid that mobile app?
 Take notes.
 There are a lot of conclusions you can make from comparing your app ideas to an app of the similar kind.

 To Code or Not to Code